What is Mechanical Engineering?: Fees 2026, Subjects, Top Colleges, Admissions

 The M.Tech Mechanical Engineering course covers topics such as thermodynamics, machine design, production system technology, CAD/CAM software, machine application principles, etc. You can apply for a job as well after completing BTech Mechanical Engineering if you want to become self-independent as early as possible, and have the right knowledge and skill set to excel in the business world.

-The Mechanical Engineering syllabus for the diploma, undergraduate, postgraduate and doctorate level courses varies from one college to another depending on the level at which one is pursuing the course.
-Students can go through the general Mechanical Engineering subjects for the diploma, BTech, MTech, and PhD levels in the section below.
+Mechanical Engineering syllabus for diploma, undergraduate, postgraduate and doctorate level courses can be different for colleges and course levels.
+Students can go through general Mechanical Engineering subjects for diploma, BTech, MTech and PhD levels in section below.

 |